EfficiencyJunky/eec-for-squarespace/README.md

 ## Cart Item

-* A cartItem is a reference to a row in the Cart Table on the "/cart/" page
+* A cartItem is a reference to a row in the Cart Table on the "/cart/" page or
 * It describes the product/variant that is in the cart (represented by a productJSON) as well as the quantity of that product/variant currently in the cart

 <script>